 Fast food restaurants or quick-service establishments are often the overall choice for food away from home [1-3].
 Socioeconomic trends, such as longer work hours, more women employed outside the home, and a high number of single-parent households have changed the way families obtain their meals [4-7].
 As parents experience busier lifestyles, they demand convenience for their family meals.
 The consumption of fast food is fostered because of the quick service, convenience, good taste, and inexpensive prices relative to more traditional home-style restaurants [8,9].

 The National Restaurant Association estimates that the average American eats out an average of four times a week .
 About 33 percent of children and adolescents in the United States consume fast food on a typical day, and intake increases with age [11-13].
 It is estimated that adolescents visit fast food restaurants approximately twice a week .
+In non-metropolitan areas, adolescents and parents who live in towns with five or more fast food outlets were 30 percent more likely to eat fast food compared with those in towns with no fast food outlets.
+The influence of in-town fast food outlets on fast food intake was strongest among families with low motor vehicle access .
 (See "Adolescent eating habits".)

-Frequent consumption of fast food has adverse effects on nutrition because of excessive content of energy and fat and low nutritional value [23,24].
+Frequent consumption of fast food has adverse effects on nutrition because of excessive content of energy and fat and low nutritional value [27-31].
 Moreover, consumption of fast food is associated with other poor nutritional habits: surveys show that parents who reported purchasing fast food for family meals at least three times per week were significantly more likely than parents who reported purchasing fewer than three fast food family meals to report the availability of soft drinks and chips in the home .
+Of note, the “empty calorie” content (low nutritional value) of children’s dietary intake from retail food stores and schools is similar to that of fast food restaurants.
+The source of added sugar and fat from retail food stores and schools, including sugar-sweetened beverages, grain desserts, pizza, and high-fat milk was similar to that from fast food restaurants including high-fat milk beverages, dairy desserts, french fries, and pizza .
+More importantly, children from middle and low social class backgrounds were more likely to report infrequent fruit and vegetable intake, given low exposure to supermarket food sources and high exposure to fast food outlets .